Asteroid Drift Inefy interactive lab / Vector run

 Movement model

-The ship uses rotation, thrust acceleration, drag, max-speed clamping, and screen wrapping so movement feels inertial without needing a physics library.
+The ship uses rotation, thrust, drag, speed clamping, and screen wrapping for inertia without a physics library.

 Shooting cadence